boringcactus/bloomberg2O2O/index.md

 ---
 layout: home
 ---
-# Mike Bloomberg should not be President.
+# Mike Bloomberg wants to be your President!

 {% for fact in site.facts %}
 ## {{ fact.title }}